Cowbell logoCarrier / MGA

 Cowbell Review 2026: Adaptive Cyber Insurance for SMBs

 Cowbell built cyber insurance for the businesses the enterprise-focused players tend to underserve: the small and mid-sized companies that still get breached but don't have a security team.
 Its model is adaptive — it quantifies each account's risk and adjusts as that risk changes.
-This is an independent profile from QuoteSweep, which maps the modern commercial insurance landscape for independent agents and business owners.
+This is an independent profile from QuoteSweep, which maps the modern commercial insurance landscape.
 QuoteSweep does not compete with Cowbell.

 TL;DR: Cowbell (cowbell.insure) is a cyber insurance MGA built for small and mid-sized businesses, using continuous, adaptive underwriting driven by its Cowbell Factors risk model.
 It writes cyber, professional indemnity, and management liability through agents and a direct console.
 Per reporting it raised a $60M Series C led strategically by Zurich in 2024, and operates in the US, UK, and Australia.